Impurity in the Bible – The Healings of Jesus

 How do you purify the One who purifies?

-Impurity in the Bible – Jesus’ Purity Prevails Over Impurity
+Purity in the Bible – Jesus’ Purity Prevails Over Impurity

 Dr. Mark S. Kinzer, in his paper delivered at the 4th Hashivenu Forum, wrote: